-This PREVOST XLII Owner's Manual equipped with the new US07 engine has been prepared to thoroughly acquaint you, the owner, with vehicle's equipment and features in order to fully appreciate and safely enjoy your vehicle.
+This PREVOST XLII Owner's Manual featuring the new Volvo D13 engine available on XLII-45E Entertainer coaches only, the new Allison transmission shift selector and the new optional Automatic Fire Detection and Suppression System (AFSS) has been prepared to thoroughly acquaint you, the owner, with vehicle's equipment and features in order to fully appreciate and safely enjoy your vehicle.
 Of course, you are anxious to drive your new private motorcoach and test its features, but first please read this publication carefully to help ensure enjoyable and trouble free operation.
 This book should be kept inside the vehicle at all times for convenient reference.
-It is also suggested that it remain with the vehicle at the time of resale.
-Please notify PREVOST CAR INC. when the vehicle's ownership is transferred so that our records can be kept up to date.
+It is also suggested that it remains with the vehicle at the time of resale.
+Please notify PREVOST when the vehicle's ownership is transferred so that our records can be kept up to date.
 Do this by filling out the appropriate form at the end of this manual.